Project-N/Stallion/README.md

-# spiky-lizard
+# Spiky Lizard
 A responsive CSS framework
+Written by Cayden Lund, Trevor Jex, and Dakota Harward.